Learn about the vision for linking and enhancing 15 miles and 1,055 acres of Pittsburgh’s riverfronts.

 View the video of our February 25 “Completing the Loop” virtual public meeting.
 You’ll see exciting preliminary design recommendations for projects that will help fill gaps in the city’s riverfront network and make the experience more welcoming for everyone.

-After you’ve viewed the video, give your feedback on the proposed projects via this survey form by March 15, 2021.
+After you’ve viewed the video, give your feedback on the proposed projects via this survey form through March 21, 2021.

 Use these time stamps if you’d like to jump to a certain project or portion of the video:

 15:57 Amenities & Programming

 37:32 Confluence River Room

 We need your help to make the vision come alive.